ruma/homeserver/README.md

   Changing this value will invalidate any previously generated macaroons, effectively ending all user sessions.
 * **postgres_url** (string, required):
   A [PostgreSQL connection string](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING) for Ruma's PostgreSQL database.
+* **version** (string, required):
+  The version of the Ruma configuration file format that this configuration represents.
+  This field allows Ruma to make backwards-incompatible changes to the configuration file format over time without breaking existing deployments.
+  Currently the only valid value is "1".

 ## Usage